-However, if there is anything wrong with WINLOAD.EXE, the Windows 10 won’t boot and you will see a black screen with gray test that reads “Windows Boot Manager” with an error:
+However, if there is anything wrong with WINLOAD.EXE, the Windows 10 won’t boot and you will see a black screen titled “Windows Boot Manager” with an error reads:

 Info: A component of the operating system has expired.

-This could be a serous error, but don’t panic, you can fix the error with Startup Repair or BootRec Commands.
+This could be a serious error, but don’t panic.
+You can fix the error with Startup Repair or BootRec commands.

-Booting into Windows recovery environment (Windows RE) to perform a startup repair, which can easily fix problems that keep Windows from loading.
+Booting into Windows recovery environment (Windows RE) to perform a Startup Repair can easily fix problems that keep Windows from loading.
 You can follow the steps below:

 1. To access Windows RE, you need to turn your computer on and off three times.
-While booting, make sure you turn off the computer when you see the Windows logo.
+Make sure you turn off the computer when you see the Windows logo.
 After the third time, Windows 10 will boot into diagnostics mode.
 Click Advanced options when the recovery screen appears.

-2. Then, click Troubleshoot to get into Reset your PC or Advanced options.
+2. Then, click Troubleshoot to get into the screen of Reset your PC or Advanced options.